LeihuaYe/Machine-Learning-Rare-Event-Classification/README.md

 ## About the Author

 Leihua Ye is a Ph.D.
 Researcher at the UC, Santa Barbara.
-He has received extensive trainings in Causal Inference, Research Design, Machine Learning, Big Data, and Machine Learning.
+He has received extensive training in Causal Inference, Research Design, Machine Learning, Big Data, and Machine Learning.

 He receives his B.A. and M.A. from the Uni. of Nottingham.